idaholab/Caldera_Grid/docs/index.rst

 ----------------
 Caldera Grid has the following requirements to be able to compile on windows.

-1)Install git for windows.
+1) Install git for windows.

-2)Install Anaconda.
+2) Install Anaconda.

-3)Install visual studio with C++ and cmake.
+3) Install visual studio with C++ and cmake.

 **Anaconda environment setup:**